4 years full-time or equivalent part-time

 Gain the essential creative skills and technical knowledge to make high-quality cinema, television and digital media productions.
 You'll use state-of-the-art workstations, a purpose-built green screen room, high-end cameras and more.
 You could also opt for an International Study Tour to attend the Berlinale Film Festival in Germany or go on a creative residence in Italy.

-Build up your CV with real industry experience while you study through our Work Integrated Learning programs, which are a guaranteed part of all our bachelor degrees and can include placements, internships or industry-linked projects.
-In this degree, in units Major Project: Production (FTV40010) and Major Project: Post-Production and Distribution (FTV40011), you’ll produce a film in consultation with industry that replicates real-world film production.
+Bolster your CV with real industry experience while you study with Work Integrated Learning programs, guaranteed in all our bachelor degrees.
+In Major Project: Production (FTV40010) and Major Project: Post-Production and Distribution (FTV40011), you'll produce a film in consultation with industry that replicates real-world film production.

 International students in Australia who hold student visas are required to study full-time and on campus.
 Courses that are taught entirely online are only available to international students studying outside Australia or those in Australia who are not on a student visa.
 Online courses are not available to international students in Australia who hold a student visa.

 Marli shares her story of being nominated for an award at a short film festival during her first year of study.
 After this success, she travelled to Antarctica with National Geographic and Air New Zealand.

 We'll provide you with real-world support at Swinburne.

 Recognition of Prior Learning (RPL) allows students to gain credit (advanced standing) towards their course in recognition of skills and knowledge gained through work experience, life experience and/or formal training.
 Applicants are assessed on a case-by-case basis.

 Note: This information should be used as a guide for those who have completed a course and are seeking credit into another course.
 For those yet to commence their course, during the time taken to complete, this information may change.
 Credit available may vary depending on the major selected within any given degree.
 Progression to professional degrees may be subject to additional criteria or academic performance.